 Some insurance companies and prescription plans may pay for all medications.
-Other providers may have limited or partial coverage, and may even dictate where prescriptions may be filled.
+Other providers may have limited or partial coverage and may even dictate where prescriptions may be filled.
 Providers may have preferred pharmacies or mail-order programs.

-Following transplant surgery, the transplant physician will prescribe several medications to prevent your the body from rejecting the transplanted liver.
+Following transplant surgery, the transplant physician will prescribe several medications to prevent the body from rejecting the transplanted kidney.
 These medications are expensive, so it is important to begin planning for this expense prior to transplant surgery.

-If Medicare is the primary insurance, Medicare will pay up to 80% of the costs of the antirejection medications.
-If there is no secondary coverage that pays for the Medicare copays and deductibles, the remaining 20% will be the patient's out-of-pocket responsibility.
+If Medicare is the primary insurance, Medicare will pay up to 80% of the costs of the antirejection medications for at least three years after transplant.
+If there is no secondary coverage that pays for the Medicare copays and deductibles, the remaining 20% is the patient's out-of-pocket responsibility.

-In the absence of Medicare, other prescription coverage should cover the cost of these medications (minus any copays and deductibles that may be required).
+After that three-year period, other prescription coverage should cover the cost of these medications (minus any copays and deductibles that may be required).